wigasper/pubmed-mesh-utils/README.md

 ...
 ```

 **semantic_similarity.py** - Computes the semantic similarity of all MeSH terms by Song, Li, Srimani, Yu, and Wang's aggregate information content method detailed in the article [Measure the Semantic Similarity of GO Terms Using Aggregate Information Content](https://www.ncbi.nlm.nih.gov/pubmed/26356015).
-Requires the parse_mesh module, the MeSH vocabulary available from [NCBI's FTP site](ftp://nlmpubs.nlm.nih.gov/online/mesh/MESH_FILES/xmlmesh/), and documents containing Pubmed citations in XML format, available from [NCBI's FTP site](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/) or by way of the [NCBI API EFecth utility](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch).
+Requires the parse_mesh module, the MeSH vocabulary available from [NCBI's FTP site](ftp://nlmpubs.nlm.nih.gov/online/mesh/MESH_FILES/xmlmesh/), and documents containing Pubmed citations in XML format, available from [NCBI's FTP site](https://ftp.ncbi.nlm.nih.gov/pubmed/baseline/) or by way of the [NCBI API EFetch utility](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.EFetch).
 This is quite a time and memory consuming process - it computes the semantic similarity of all pair-combinations of all MeSH terms (currently 29,351) using a simple multiprocessing architecture.
 Currently intended to be used only from the command line.
 May be ported to Rust in the future.

 It can be used from the command line like so:
 ```bash